Preliminary Administrative Services Credential

 - Applicants who feel that their Grade Point Averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.
 However, the GRE is not required for admission.

-- Applicants must complete a bachelor’s degree and hold a Clear California Teaching or California Pupil Personnel Services Credential prior to beginning the program.
+- Applicants must complete a bachelor’s degree and hold a California clear or life teaching or services prerequisite credential prior to beginning the program.

 - The minimum cumulative Grade Point Average is 3.00 (on a 4.00 scale) in all undergraduate and graduate coursework.